samanthajmorris/grad-project/README.md

-# XX
+# BEACHCOMBER WEB

-## What is XX?
+## What is BEACHCOMBER WEB?

-XX is a docker based, containerized, multiprocessing based toolchain for security scans of your domain and generates a report outlining the possible vulnerabilities indicated in the various scans.
+BEACHCOMBER II is a docker based, containerized, multiprocessing based toolchain for security scans of your domain and generates a report outlining the possible vulnerabilities indicated in the various scans.
 XX scans also output the full scans from each of its services in a parsable format (XML, JSON or CSV) for further analysis.
 Future iterations of this project include the development of a user friendly graphical interface which would be easily accessible to users who are not experience with the command line interface.

 ## The Purpose